Palisade Park Food Truck Night5.30pm-8pm 17060 Galapago Ct, Broomfield

-Want to make everyone happy at your next event with our unique New Zealand inspired real fruit ice cream and our homemade scoop ice cream?
+Want to make everyone happy at your next event with our unique New Zealand style real fruit ice cream and our homemade scoop ice cream?
 Then you’re in the right place.catering request form

 My first job as a 10-year-old was picking berries at my local berry farm in my home town of Nelson, New Zealand.
 With my first paycheck, I sat with my father at the berry farm parking lot and bought my favourite kind of ice cream for dad and I—a real fruit ice cream.

 As a 21-year-old, who’d never left his home continent of Australasia, I boldly set myself the goal “to live and work in every continent of the world before the age of 30.”

 I left my cottoned wool safety of the rural orchards of Nelson, New Zealand to teach English in a bustling city of 12-lane highways and high-rise buildings: Seoul, South Korea.

 Over the next 9 years, I worked 32 jobs on the world’s 7 continents: from oil rigs in Canada, to volunteering at a Mexican orphanage, to cycling unsupported through Africa, to being a 6-star waiter on an Antarctic cruise ship.
 Halfway through my travels, I met my American wife Mandy who came from Denver, Colorado.